pacroy/python-cli-utils/README.md

 $ ./gitscan.py ~/tmp
 Repository              Branch                  Status
-notgit                  n/a                     not a git repository master                  master                  clean branchstale             main                    clean, -1 longbranch              this-is-a-very-long-... clean branch                  newbranch               clean, +1 this_is_a_very_long_... n/a                     not a git repository dirty-staged            main                    dirty dirty-unstaged          main                    dirty
+notgit                  n/a                     not a git repository branchstale             main                    clean branch                  newbranch               clean this_is_a_very_long_... n/a                     not a git repository dirty-staged            main                    dirty dirty-unstaged          main                    dirty